gledford/testautomation/README.md

 ````
 docker image build -t testautomation:latest .

-docker run --rm testautomation:latest
+docker run -v <repo>/robot/results:/root/tests/results --rm testautomation:latest
 ````

-If all of the tests pass, then the install was successful
+If all of the tests pass, then the install was successful.
+Verify that the results directory now contains data.